utkuozdemir/gcp-calibre-web/README.md

   Go to [Google Cloud Console](https://console.cloud.google.com) and create one with your Google account if you don't have one.

   **Take note of your project ID**, you'll need it on the installation.
+  An example project id: `my-project-id-123`

 - A SSH public/private key pair.
 Find out how to generate them.
 You can find a description [on this page](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key).